 I was up early to go house hunting the next day, and headed down to the hotel’s restaurant for the “continental breakfast” included.
 Well, I’d always known continental breakfast to be nothing special; just your typical cereals, yogurt, toast, etc. This breakfast had all that, but also a whole buffet serving traditional English breakfast.
 Which, if you don’t know, includes sausage, bacon, hash browns, eggs, beans, black pudding, fried mushrooms and roasted tomatoes.
 It was all delicious and I can honestly say I didn’t get tired of it, even after eating it for 15 days straight.

-So house hunting would not have been easy on my first day in a new country without a phone or friends or any idea how to get around the city, or where the hospital I was going to work at even was.
+House hunting would not have been easy on my first day in a new country without a phone or friends or any idea how to get around the city, or where the hospital I was going to work at even was.
 Thankfully, InHealth gave me a relocation package which included help finding a place to live, so a lovely lady named Ashley picked me up from the hotel and took me to see eight different properties, and give me a bit of a tour around the city.

 I was shown such a variety of places, it was really difficult to choose where to live.
 The first place we went to was an old stable/carriage house built in the 1700s, converted into a living space.
 It hadn’t been updated in a few decades though… the bathroom had fuzzy reddish/pink carpet that went right up the side of the tub.
 No thanks!
 But quite interesting to hear the old chap explain the history of the whole estate.